Vietnamese Tofu and Garlic Chive Soup with Ground Pork (Canh Dau Hu He Nau Thit Bam)

 Instructions

-1. Season the Pork: Season ground pork with chicken stock powder, sugar, salt and black pepper.
+1. Season the Pork: Season ground pork with chicken bouillon powder, sugar, salt and black pepper.

 2. Cook the Aromatics and Pork: To the bottom of a small pot, heat vegetable oil on medium high heat and fry garlic and shallot until fragrant.
 Add ground pork and fry for about 5 minutes, breaking up the pork into small pieces with a wooden spoon.